casassg/events-landing/README.md

 # License

-MIT © Gerard Casas Saez
+MIT © Hackers at UPC